OmicEra/OmicLearn/README.md

 When contributing to **OmicLearn**, please **[open a new issue](https://github.com/MannLabs/OmicLearn/issues/new/choose)** to report the bug or discuss the changes you plan before sending a PR (pull request).

-We appreciate community contributions to the repository.
-By signing our **[`OmicEra Individual Contributor License Agreement`](https://github.com/MannLabs/OmicLearn/blob/master/CLA.md)**, we ensure that the community is free to use your contributions.  🤝
+We appreciate community contributions to the repository., we ensure that the community is free to use your contributions.  🤝